 Partnering with the Coalition Against Trafficking in Women (CATW), SPACE International and others, Donor Direct Action has recently launched the Gloria Steinem Equality Fund to End Sex Trafficking (the Equality Fund).

 Seed funding for this critical initiative has already been generously provided by NoVo Foundation, Ford Foundation, as well as a host of engaged individual donors including Bonnie and Marla Schaefer and Abigail Disney.

 In an effort to redress the urgent funding imbalance, which excludes front line groups supporting the Equality model, the Equality Fund will re-grant to these groups exclusively and work towards supporting a sex trade survivor led movement to abolish the system of prostitution, which fuels sex trafficking around the world.

 Donor Direct Action does not accept unsolicited proposals for funding.
-Current grantees are the Coalition Against Trafficking in Women (CATW), SPACE International, Embrace Dignity (South Africa), Marta (Latvia), Apne Aap India, Moonchi (South Korea) – c/o National Solidarity Against Sexual Exploitation of Women (NSASEW) (South Korea), Stigamot (Iceland), AMADAH (Argentina), Movimiento El Pozo (Peru), Solwodi (Germany), KAFA (Enough Violence and Exploitation) (Lebanon), Resistenza Feminista (Italy), and Maiti Nepal.
+Current grantees are the Coalition Against Trafficking in Women (CATW), SPACE International, Embrace Dignity (South Africa), Marta (Latvia), Apne Aap India, Moongchi (South Korea) – c/o National Solidarity Against Sexual Exploitation of Women (NSASEW) (South Korea), Stigamot (Iceland), AMADH (Argentina), Movimiento El Pozo (Peru), Solwodi (Germany), KAFA (Enough Violence and Exploitation) (Lebanon), Resistenza Femminista (Italy), and Maiti Nepal.